cloudquantai/ordering_volume_demo/README.md

-# ordering_method_demo
+# ordering_method_demo for CloudQuant backtest simulator

-Demonstrates different ways to place stock orders in CloudQuant
+## Demonstrates different ways to place stock orders in CloudQuant

 This repository demonstrates different ways to determine the volumes of shares that are purchased.